Your Ultimate Guide To The Plymouth Rock Chicken Breed + More!

 Molting can take anywhere from 1-2 months or more, with the return of cackling and that iconic red to their faces being the sign that the process is nearly complete.
 Egg production should resume shortly afterward!

 Here’s a quick overview of the different molting stages for the average chicken.

 “Rock”ing Old Age

-On average, most Plymouth Rock chickens will live between 8 and 10 years, with some living much, much longer.
+On average, most Plymouth Rock will live between 8 and 10 years, with some living much, much longer.

 Their prime laying years will be behind them after they hit around four years old, but their longevity makes them wonderful long-term pets, as well.